 This process supports compliance with government programs that require supply of low-carbon and renewable fuels to the marketplace.

 Renewable diesel has the same properties as conventional ultra-low-sulfur diesel, but a lower carbon footprint.

 “As the world demands more energy, it also demands that it be produced and delivered in new and cleaner ways,” says Refinery Manager Bob Allendorfer.
 “At Cherry Point, we are embracing the latest technologies to make cleaner transportation fuels in safer, more sustainable and efficient ways.”

 In 2019, the refinery completed a 22-month modernization project to help reduce emissions and improve energy efficiency.
 The improvements contribute to more efficient operations for a refinery that supplies a broad range of fuels, including gasoline, diesel and jet fuel, and other specialty products.

-Surrounded by forest, wetland, stream, pond and shoreline habitats, the refinery devotes considerable resources to help preserve its natural environment.
+Surrounded by mountains, forest, wetland and shoreline habitats, Cherry Point devotes considerable resources to help preserve the natural environment.